Speaker | Time | Text |

 No interest in publicity. | ||

-As a rule. | ||
+None, as a rule. | ||

-They don't like to notify anybody, and when they do, they generally notify either one of two groups. | ||
+They don't like to notify anybody, and when they do, they generally notify either one of two groups, either law enforcement group or veterinarians. | ||

 Now, let us take the example of the law enforcement people. | ||

-The law enforcement people come out and they say, well, you know, this animal was clearly killed by a predator. | ||
+The law enforcement people come out and they say, well, you know, this animal is clearly killed by a predator. | ||

 They are hesitant to look at any other circumstantial evidence that would suggest probably not predator. | ||

-Well, of course, anything other than predator would probably necessitate some sort of further investigation. | ||
+Well, of course, any anything other than predator would probably necessitate some sort of further investigation. | ||

-Now, I will give you a case in point. | ||
+No, I will give you a case in court. | ||

 I was called to see a case that was involved in a horse, actually, in a county north of Denver. | ||

-The rancher called me, and I went to the College of Veterinary Medicine, where the animal had been taken. | ||
+The rancher called me, and I went to the College of Veterinary Medicine where the animal had been taken. | ||

-I had a rather lengthy visit with the chairman of the Department of Pathology, and The only remains of that animal that was kept, that I was allowed to see, was the head. | ||
+And the only remains of that animal kept that I was allowed to see was the head. | ||

 He brought the head out, and I examined the head, and I took tissue, and I found some interesting findings, which were including the finding of heat application at the margin of the jawbone, where tissue had been taken. | ||

-And I asked the doctor, I said, could you tell me how you signed this case out after necrosis? | ||
+And I asked the doctor, I said, could you tell me how you signed this case out after necropsy? | ||

-And he said, well, this animal clearly died of baldness, which is a condition where you get torsion or twisting of the bowel that can lead to bowel obstruction and can, in fact, lead to death. | ||
+And he said, well, this animal clearly died of volvulus, which is a condition where you get torsion or twisting of the bowel that can lead to bowel obstruction and can, in fact, lead to death. | ||

 No question it can. | ||

-And I said, well, would you mind showing me this slide so I could look at it? | ||
+And I said, well, would you mind showing me the slide so I could look at it? | ||

-Because that's really typical when you have a baldness and you have changes that are pretty indicative of that kind of catastrophic event in the bowel. | ||
+Because they're fairly typical when you have a valvulus and you have changes that are pretty indicative of that kind of catastrophic event in the bowel. | ||

 And his reply to me was not unexpected. | ||